Alexandr211/Simple-blog/README.md

 To start you should do the next steps.
 1. Clone this repo to your server.
 2. Create the MYSQL db with feedbacks table in it.
+Use dump feedbacks.sql in root for it.
 3. Set the db connection in models/Database.php.
 4. Run app at your host.